skylight-hq/skylight.digital/_blog_posts/puerto_rico_disaster_lab.md

 * Finally, directly connecting leaders inside and outside Puerto Rico who are interested in these projects could nucleate the projects, bringing together commercial interests with humanitarian disaster relief interests.

 *At Skylight, we encourage our team members to pursue meaningful and impactful activities such as this.
-If you're interested in being part of our team, please [get in touch](/careers/).*
+If you're interested in being part of our team, [consider joining us](/careers/join/).*